 Once you have a better idea of what’s important for you, I’d recommend reaching out to request a presentation and set up meetings with funds you’re interested in.
 I’ve listed some of the questions you might want to ask from the fund representatives.

-• What are the credentials and track records of the fund’s managers and advisors?
-In case it’s a real estate focused fund, what is the developer track record?
-Do they have experience with Golden Visa investors?
+• What are the credentials and track records of the fund’s managers and advisors in the specific field?

 • What are the fund’s investment strategy and risk profile?